My Experience as a Toastmasters Area Director and 10 Tips for New ADs

 As an Area Director, it felt like I was a member of 5 more clubs.
 They were all very welcoming and appreciative when I visited.

 Pro Tip 10: If you are considering becoming an Area Director, I recommend doing it for an area that your club is NOT in.
-You already know your own club and you can’t bring the same value and unbiased insight to your own club that an outsider will bring.
+While not a requirement, you already know your own club and you can’t bring the same value and unbiased insight to your own club that an outsider will bring.
 There will be other areas close by that you could serve.
 It also makes it easier to recruit people from your own club to serve as judges at your Area contest.
 (They will not be able to judge in their own club’s area contest.)
+Also, you get to meet 5 new clubs instead of just 4.
 Over the course of the year, I have gotten to know many other Toastmasters: the officers and members of my Area clubs; my fellow Area Directors within our Division; Directors of other Areas and Divisions; and the District leadership trio, Omar, Molly, and Kathryn.
 I also learned much more about how to lead a successful volunteer-driven organization.

 When it comes to following rules, Toastmasters people can sometimes be obsessive to a fault.
 Don’t fall into this trap and lose sight of the mission.
 Focus on the opportunity to build relationships and expand your leadership and communications skills.
 What you learn as a district officer does not exist in any Toastmasters manual, yet has the potential to be far more valuable in developing as a leader than any speech project or club role.
 As with anything, you will get out of it as much as you put into it.
 I personally found it very rewarding and valuable in growing as a leader.
 Toastmasters is a safe place to fail and that is true in your role as an area director as well.
 I expect there will be a high demand for filling those district officer roles this July as people commit to completing their DTM in the legacy program.
 So if you are at all interested, now is the time to talk with an area director and get on the list for the next term of officers.